For Better or For Worse: Animated series and specials

-In 2000, Ottawa's Funbag Animation produced a new animated series for cable television network Teletoon, which began airing on November 5, 2000, and ran until December 16, 2001.
+In 2000, Funbag Animation (Note: As Funbag FBFW (Series 1) Production Company Inc. (season 1) and Funbag FBFW (Series 2) Production Company Inc. (season 2)), IMX Communications (Note: As IMX Better/Worse Inc.), Sound Venture, and Salter Street Films produced a new animated series for cable television network Teletoon, which began airing on November 5, 2000, and ran until December 16, 2001.
 Featuring introductions by Lynn Johnston herself, the show looked at three related storylines from three different eras of the strip—the mid-1980s, the early 1990s, and the late 1990s.

 The series consisted of two seasons with eight episodes each.
 On March 23, 2004, Koch Vision released the complete series on DVD.

 Exhibits

 In 2001, Visual Arts Brampton's Artway Gallery exhibited Johnston's work.